PaulleDemon/tkVideoPlayer/Readme.md

 # TkVideoplayer

 This is a simple library to play video files in tkinter.
-This library also provides the ability to play, pause, skip and seek specific frames.
+This library also provides the ability to play, pause, skip and seek to specific timestamps.

 #### Example:
 ```python